 - Integrations with existing inventory management systems are complicated and time consuming.

-- There is a limited understanding of on-hand inventory that’s available to sell at any point in time.
+- With current 3rd party solutions there’s a limited understanding of on-hand inventory that’s available to sell at any point in time.

 - When issues arise, we have limited visibility into the problem before it impacts customer orders.